Menu

 Wildfire Smoke Can Spread Toxics to Water, Soil, and Elsewhere

 Smoke from wildfires can contain and disperse a variety of toxic chemicals, including polycyclic aromatic hydrocarbons (PAHs), which are a class of more than 100 chemicals that can cause cancer and other illnesses.
-Dr. Gina Solomon of PHI describes the health threats from PAHs after wildfires, including from contaminated drinking water.
+Dr. Gina Solomon, former director of PHI’s Achieving Resilient Communities (ARC) and PHI’s Science for Toxic Exposure Prevention, describes the health threats from PAHs after wildfires, including from contaminated drinking water.

 • Bloomberg News